 If you are without a ticket, immediately notify the sailor on board, or the bus driver and buy your ticket at a higher price, in order to avoid a fine.

 Whoever travels with public transport services, whether land or navigation lines – must possess a valid ticket.
 The passenger must carry the ticket and show it to personnel, when requested.
 Passengers travelling on the aforementioned services are forbidden to:

 - get on and get off when the transport means is moving;

-- obstruct passage ways or stand without permission in determined points of the transport means that are not reserved for standing (art.
-50 Use of passenger transport services, from Urban Police Regulations).
+- obstruct passage ways or stand without permission in determined points of the transport means that are not reserved for standing (Urban Police Regulations).

 It is forbidden to use a bike, or hand-lead one, use skates, a push scooter, or play with a ball in any park/grassy area or square.
 You are liable for fines!
 (Art.
 28 bis of the Urban Police Regulations).

 We suggest you park your bike at the Mestre Bikepark

 near the train station (parking space for 807 bicycles).

 In Venice you cannot circulate in urban canals, because of restrictions imposed according to their structure (some are quite narrow) and municipal regulations.

 Only pleasure craft owned by Island or City Centre residents can travel about the internal canals, those with special berthing permission in the City Centre or Giudecca waterfront or those inferior to 5 tonnes.